DGator86/Hurricane/BACKTEST_RESULTS_REAL_DATA.md

 ## API Data Sources Used

-### Primary: Polygon.io
+### Primary: Unusual Whales
-- Successfully fetched aggregates for backtesting
-- Real-time quotes for live predictions
-- Technical indicators (RSI, MACD, SMA)

-### Fallback: Twelve Data
-- Provided complete 30-day historical data
-- Backup when Polygon rate limits hit
-- Consistent data quality
+- Hurricane predictions, bias, and confidence are fetched directly from the paid Unusual Whales feed
+- Options flow statistics and Kelly sizing originate from the same API payloads
+- No secondary data providers are queried in the production pipeline

 ## Backtesting Infrastructure